Fall is arguably the best season for menswear, and footwear is a big part of this. Here are some of the best fall shoes for men this year.

 Low Profile Budget Pick – Onitsuka Tiger Mexico 66

-These classic low-profile beauties are simple and fun.
+Inspired by German Army Trainers, these classic low-profile beauties are simple and fun.

 Because the Mexico 66 is available in so many different colorways (over 30 at the time of writing), you can really tailor them to your wardrobe.